MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-list-repeat.md

 <a href="./media/er-repeat-function-2.png"><img src="./media/er-repeat-function-2.png" alt="Review the configured data sources on the Mapping tab of the Format designer page." class="alignnone size-full" width="1044" height="411" /></a>

-The following illustration shows data bindings of the editable ER format that are created to generate output in XML format.
+The next illustration shows data bindings of the editable ER format that are created to generate output in XML format.
 This output presents individual parties as enumerated nodes.

 <a href="./media/er-repeat-function-3.png"><img src="./media/er-repeat-function-3.png" alt="Review the configured data bindings on the Mapping tab of the Format designer page." class="alignnone size-full" width="1051" height="417" /></a>